Heatstroke Prevention

-• Pediatric vehicular heatstroke is one of the leading causes of non-crash, vehicle-related deaths for children 14 and younger.
+• Hot car deaths are the leading cause of non-crash, vehicle-related deaths for children 14 and younger.

 • Before leaving a vehicle, stop, look for a child, and lock the car doors.
 It only takes a second.

-• Since 1998, when safety advocates first began tracking, vehicular heatstroke has killed more than 965 children.
-Each death was preventable.
+• Since 1998, when safety advocates first began tracking, hot car deaths have killed more than 1,000 children.
+Each death was preventable

 • On average, 37 children die per year due to vehicular heatstroke.
 The biggest risk factor in these cases is a change in routine.